Cimarron River water or watershed scenery in New Mexico

 Check the Eagle Nest release gauge, state park status, canyon weather, and the exact Red Chile Special Trout Water rules.

-Are there special regulations on the Cimarron River?+
+Are there special fishing rules on the Cimarron River?

 Yes.
 The Red Chile reach has special restrictions, and other reaches may differ under current New Mexico rules.